dhvll/rest-blog-api/README.md

-# React-Blog
+# Rest-Blog
-Simple Blogging Application using React and Django.
+API of Simple Blogging Application using Django.